Priory Church of St Mary, Abergavenny: The Jesse

-The Jesse is an elaborate, very large, 15th-century wooden carving which would have once been part of an even larger carving forming a Jesse Tree telling the lineage of Jesus Christ based on that in the Bible.
+The Jesse is an elaborate, very large, 15th-century wooden carving that would have once been part of an even larger carving forming a Jesse Tree telling the lineage of Jesus Christ based on that in the Bible.
 It is unique in Britain and described by Tate Britain as one of the finest medieval sculptures in the world.
 The art historian Andrew Graham-Dixon called it the one “unarguably great wooden figure” remaining from the Middle Ages.
 In 2016 a new stained-glass Jesse window designed by Helen Whittaker was installed in the Lewis Chapel, incorporating the wooden Jesse at its foot.
 The project was visited in April 2016 by the Archbishop of York, the Most Revd John Sentamu; and the completed work was dedicated in the presence of Charles, Prince of Wales, on 7 July 2016.
 The Jesse effigy was placed on a newly designed plinth in position below the Jesse Window in 2017.